IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_toolchain_tool_custom.html.markdown

 * `parameters` - (List) Unique key-value pairs representing parameters to be used to create the tool.
 Nested scheme for **parameters**:
-	* `additional_properties` - (String) (Advanced) Type any information that is needed to integrate with other tools in your toolchain.
+	* `additional_properties` - (String) Any information that is needed to integrate with other tools in the toolchain.
-	* `dashboard_url` - (String) Type the URL that you want to navigate to when you click the tool integration card.
+	* `dashboard_url` - (String) The URL of the dashboard for this integration.
+In the graphical UI, this is the dashboard that the browser will navigate to when you click the integration tile.
-	* `description` - (String) Type a description for the tool instance.
+	* `description` - (String) A description outlining the function of this tool.
-	* `documentation_url` - (String) Type the URL for your tool's documentation.
+	* `documentation_url` - (String) The URL for this tool's documentation.
-	* `image_url` - (String) Type the URL of the icon to show on your tool integration's card.
+	* `image_url` - (String) The URL of the icon shown on the tool integration card in the graphical UI.
-	* `lifecycle_phase` - (String) Select the lifecycle phase of the IBM Cloud Garage Method that is the most closely associated with this tool.
+	* `lifecycle_phase` - (String) The lifecycle phase of the IBM Cloud Garage Method that is the most closely associated with this tool.
 	  * Constraints: Allowable values are: `THINK`, `CODE`, `DELIVER`, `RUN`, `MANAGE`, `LEARN`, `CULTURE`.
-	* `name` - (String) Type a name for this specific tool integration; for example: My Build and Deploy Pipeline.
+	* `name` - (String) The name for this tool integration.
-	* `type` - (String) Type the name of the tool that you are integrating; for example: Delivery Pipeline.
+	* `type` - (String) The type of tool that this custom tool is integrating with.

 * `referent` - (List) Information on URIs to access this resource through the UI or API.
 Nested scheme for **referent**: